 Load the data in batches and prefetch it when preprocessing the input data in the pandas UDF.

-For TensorFlow or Keras, Databricks recommends using the tf.data API.
+For TensorFlow, Databricks recommends using the tf.data API.
 You can parse the map in parallel by setting

 mapfunction and call

 For PyTorch, Databricks recommends using the DataLoader class.
 You can set